contensis/docs-delivery-dotnet/key-concepts/entry-get.md

 *linkDepth*
 > Type: `int`
-> The depth at which to resolve the full entry data for a linked entry, with a maximum depth value of 10.
+> The depth at which to resolve the full entry data for a linked entry, with a maximum depth value of 10 - larger values will be handled as being 10.
 By default, no entry data is resolved for linked entries.  **Please note:** linked assets are always fully resolved.

 ### Remarks